Comprehensive Geriatric Assessment

 The CGA covers various factors such as medical history, physical and cognitive function, mental health, medication review, nutritional status, social support, and the person's environment.
 It is a beneficial tool that helps examine the effects and relationships between these factors to create a comprehensive picture of the individual's health.

 The multidisciplinary team collaborates to develop a personalized care plan based on the assessment findings.
 This plan addresses identified issues, outlines interventions, and aims to optimize the person's health, independence, and quality of life.
 A comprehensive geriatric assessment is a careful and holistic evaluation catering to the unique needs of older adults, striving not just to treat specific illnesses but to enhance overall well-being, functional abilities, and quality of life as they age.
+For improved client results and practice efficiency, utilize this care plan template.

-Printable Comprehensive Geriatric Assessment
+Comprehensive Geriatric Assessment Template

 The importance of caring for older patients